 Doing some research on the average salary or range for your job title is a good idea before interviewing for new jobs, hiring a new staff member, or entering an industry.
 We know you want to position yourself as an attractive practice for top-skilled candidates, so we're here to help.

-Use Glassdoor to specify the salary range for your specific city, state, or company.
+We used Glassdoor and LinkedIn to research these ranges.
+We suggest you check those sites for your specific city, state, or company.
 Let us know if you have any hiring tips or tricks in the comments below.

 How Much Should You Pay Your Optometric Staff?